-But that can change by giving women more opportunities to join the tech world and succeed like their male counterparts.
+But that can change by giving women more opportunities to join the tech world and succeed as their male counterparts.
 In fact, any woman wanting to learn how to code can nowadays, so long as she knows where to go to hone her skills.

 Whether you’re a woman wanting to make a career change, or a young girl looking to learn a few coding skills, I have got you covered.
-Take a look at this amazing roundup of resources designed to help woman break the barriers and enter the tech world at any capacity they want.
+Take a look at this amazing roundup of resources designed to help a woman break the barriers and enter the tech world at any capacity they want.

 To make things easier on you.
 I have broken each resource into distinct categories so you can find just what you’re looking for.

 Ada Developers Academy is an advanced and highly selective training program located in Seattle, Washington that caters to women and gender diverse people that want to become software developers.

 74% of young girls express interest in STEM fields and computer science.
 And yet, when it comes time to decide what to study and which career to choose, something happens and many choose a different path.
 Girls Who Code was designed to break that cycle and give young girls the skills and confidence to move forward with their tech careers.

 They offer after school clubs for girls as young as elementary school, so they can begin to learn the basics and develop a love for coding.
 For middle and high school girls there are specialized summer camps that teach coding and expose girls to potential tech jobs they may be interested in.

 In an effort to help women become great programmers, Hackbright Academy offers a 12 week accelerated training course that involves both traditional in-class coursework and individual project work for a thorough understanding of software engineering.